ejacksondev/ForgeGuardian/README.md

 ## Installation

-Download the most recent release, or ForgeGuardian can be compiled from source with `cargo build --release`.
+Download or compile ForgeGuardian from source with `cargo build --release`.

 ## Usage
 #### Generating Test Binaries